-Regarding anxiety symptoms, it was found that 19.3% of the adult population has symptoms of severe anxiety, while another 31.3% show symptoms of minimal or some degree of anxiety, so 49.3% do not have it (INEGI, 2021).
-(INEGI, 2021)
+With regard to anxiety symptoms, it was found that 19.3% of the adult population has symptoms of severe anxiety, while another 31.3% show symptoms of minimal or some degree of anxiety, and 49.3% do not have anxiety (INEGI, 2021).

-It is estimated that in Mexico at least 14.3% of citizens suffer from generalised anxiety disorders, the most common mental health illness in the country, followed by depression and addictions, both at 9% (Senado de la Republica, 2019).
+It is estimated that in Mexico at least 14.3 per cent of citizens suffer from generalised anxiety disorders, the most common mental health illness in the country, followed by depression and addictions, both at a percentage of 9 per cent (Senado de la Republica, 2019).
 (Senado de la Republica, 2019).

 The world's population is ageing rapidly.
-Between 2015 and 2050, it is estimated that the proportion of older adults in the world will almost double, from around 12% to 22%.
+Between 2015 and 2050, it is estimated that the proportion of older adults in the world will almost double, from around 12 per cent to 22 per cent.
 In absolute terms, this is an expected increase from 900 million to 2 billion people over the age of 60.
 Older people face special physical and mental health problems that need to be recognised.

-More than 20% of adults aged 60 years and older suffer from a mental or neurological disorder (excluding headache disorders) and 6.6% of all disability (disability-adjusted life years-ADALYs) among people aged 60 years and older is attributed to mental and neurological disorders.(WHO, 2017)
+More than 20% of adults aged 60 years and older suffer from a mental or neurological disorder (excluding headache disorders) and 6.6% of all disability (disability-adjusted life years-ADALYs) among people aged 60 years and older is attributed to mental and neurological disorders.
+(WHO, 2017)